vivienldy/final-project/README.md

 #### Timeline:
 - Create a week-by-week set of milestones for each person in your group.
 Make sure you explicitly outline what each group member's duties will be.
+Milestone1 11.16
+Dongying Fluid Landscape Feature:
+Use Houdini Flip Tank Fuild create a lava like fluid Try to use the particle motion to influence terrian motion. (transfer particle motion into heightfield?)
+Milestone2 11.28
+Dongying Fluid Landscape Feature:
+Add detailed noise to the terrian
+Based on the heightfield, do terrian shading Procedurally growht grass on the terrian to make the terrian fluffy.
+Create the animation: first grow grass, then terrian motion Final 12.5
+Integrate tree growth features into the terrian.
+Use terrian color to affect tree and grass color.

 Submit your Design doc as usual via pull request against this repository.
 ## Milestone 1: Implementation part 1 (due 11/16)